multilingual-malaysian/SRJKC_resources/index.md

 ---
-title: 四年级华语
+title: 四年级华语 - Bahasa Cina Tahun 4
 feature_text: |
-  ## Alembic <a href="top"></a>
+  ## Resource Centre <a href="top"></a>
-  A Jekyll boilerplate theme designed to be a starting point for any Jekyll website
+  Audio files, passage with pinyin and its English translaction.
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---